-Observe the following precautions to ensure safe and proper servicina.
+Observe the following precautions to ensure safe and proper servicing.

-Supplemental Restraint System (SRS) "AIR BAG" and "SEAT BELT PRE-TENSIONER"
+Precautions for Supplemental Restraint System (SRS) "AIR BAG"

-The Supplemental Restraint System "Air Bag" and "Seat Belt Pretensioner", used along with a seat belt, help to reduce the risk or severity of injury to the driver and front passenger in a frontal collision.
-The Supplemental Restraint System consists of air bag modules (located in the center of the steering wheel and on the instrument panel on the passenger side), seat belt pre-tensioners, a diagnosis sensor unit, warning lamp, wiring harness and spiral cable.
-Information necessary to service the system safely is included in the RS section in this Service Manual.
+The Supplemental Restraint System "Air Bag", used along with a seat belt, helps to reduce the risk or severity of injury to the driver and front passenger in a frontal collision.
+The Supplemental Restraint System consists of air bag modules (located in the center of the steering wheel and on the instrument panel on the passenger side), a diagnosis sensor unit, warning lamp, wiring harness and spiral cable.
+Information necessary to service the system safely is included in the RS section of this Service Manual.

-- To avoid rendering the SRS inoperative, which could increase the risk of personal injury or death in the event of a collision which would result in air bag inflation, all maintenance must be performed by an authorized INFINITI dealer. - Improper maintenance, including incorrect removal and installation of the SRS, can lead to personal injury caused by unintentional activation of the system. - Do not use electrical test equipment on any circuit related to the SRS unless instructed to in this Service Manual.
+- To avoid rendering the SRS inoperative, which could increase the risk of personal injury or death in the event of a collision which would result in air bag inflation, all maintenance must be performed by an authorized NISSAN dealer - Improper maintenance, including incorrect removal and installation of the SRS, can lead to personal injury caused by unintentional activation of the system. - Do not use electrical test equipment on any circuit related to the SRS unless instructed to in this Service Manual.
 SRS wiring harnesses are covered with yellow insulation either just before the harness connectors or for the complete harness, for easy identification.